kodecocodes/english-style-guide/README.md

 **key-value pair** not "key/value pair".

+**Kodeco**

+When referring to the company or content we no longer use ".com" as we did on the old site.
+So it would be "You can find this article on Kodeco", "We at Kodeco can't wait for you to learn with our content" etc.

 **livestreaming**, **livestreamed** and **livestream** not live-streaming or live-stream, per the [AP Style Guide](https://www.facebook.com/apstylebook/posts/our-style-is-livestream-and-livestreaming-one-word-in-all-uses/1526312494058498/).

 **login, log in**